Catherine Amy Dawson Scott

 Catherine Amy Dawson Scott (August 1865 – 4 November 1934) was an English writer, playwright and poet.
-She is best known as a co-founder (in 1921) of International PEN, a worldwide association of writers.
+She is best known as a co-founder (in 1921) of English PEN, one of the world's first non-governmental organisations and among the first international bodies advocating for human rights, and the founding centre of PEN International, a worldwide association of writers.
 In her later years she became a keen spiritualist.

-Background and education
+Early life and education

-Born to Ebenezer Dawson, a brick manufacturer and his wife Catherine Armstrong.
+She was born in 1865 in Dulwich to Ebenezer Dawson, a brick manufacturer, and his wife Catherine Armstrong.
 Her sister, Ellen M. Dawson, was born about 1868.
 Henry Dawson Lowry (Cornwall) was her cousin.
-Catherine Amy's mother died in January 1877, when the girl was 11 and her younger sister 7.
-In 1878, their father remarried and by 1881, the girls and their stepmother were living or staying with her widowed mother, Sarah Ancell, in Camberwell, where Catherine A. Dawson graduated from Anglo German College.
+Catherine Amy's mother died in January 1877, when she was 11 and her younger sister was seven years old.Their father remarried in 1878 and by 1881, the girls and their stepmother were living or staying with her widowed mother, Sarah Ancell, in Camberwell, where Catherine A. Dawson graduated from Anglo German College.